2022 Air Conditioning Buyer’s Guide

 - Noisy Cooling System: This indicates a couple of different things – either your duct system is not sized properly (likely undersized) or there is a problem with the indoor coil of your cooling equipment.
 Any sudden onset of loud noises coming from your system is cause for concern – you should call a professional right away and turn your system off.

 As much as most consumers love the cool comfort of their homes that they get from having air conditioning, most people dread the costs associated with it.
-Like anything mechanical that operates in your home, your air conditioning system takes energy to operate.
-And of course, the more energy it uses, the more money you’re going to have to pay in utility bills.
-Before you call us to talk about installing a new system, consider the following:
+Like most homeowners, you’re probably looking for ways to lower your energy bills.
+And of course, your air conditioning system takes energy to operate.
+The more energy it uses, the more money you’re going to have to pay in utility bills.
+Before you call us to talk about installing a new system, consider the following three questions:

 - How old is your system?
 The older it is, the lower the efficiency.
 Not only are newer models of AC manufactured to provide much higher energy efficiency, they also use a type of refrigerant that’s more energy efficient and does not harm the ozone layer.

-- Is your system sized properly?
+- What size is your AC unit?
 At Clarkstown, we’re professionals and highly experienced in air conditioning installations.
 We make sure that the air conditioner we install in your home is the right size for your needs.
 But, even if we didn’t install your current system, there are ways we can help you improve your home’s cooling system.
 Let us talk to you about the ways we can help you maximize your efficiency.

 Once a new air conditioning system is installed, it’s tempting for homeowners to just sit back and enjoy the cooling, without thinking of how to best keep the system running for years to come.
 But your new air conditioning system is a major investment in your home.
 It can help keep you and your family cool and comfortable for a long time when you treat it properly.
 And the best thing you can do for your new system is to choose an annual maintenance plan for it.